 I’m doing it with my lovely sister-in-law who lost her partner to bloody cancer a few years ago .
 Like me she wants a challenge that takes her away from everyday life for a while.
 One that excites, but also slightly scares, one that will show us places we have never seen with a bit of uncertainty about exactly what might happen along the way.

-My son did the rally last year and although he did it slightly differently, it made us want to give it a go.
-He is actually keen to join us and has some car knowledge which could be helpful, but that all depends on his circumstances job wise this time next year.
+My son did the rally two summers ago and although he did it slightly differently, it made us want to give it a go.
+He is actually keen to join us and has some car knowledge which could be helpful, but that all depends on his circumstances job wise.
 And all this whilst raising money for charity.

 I don’t know if this is a good idea…?